 For more information on lodging your BAS via the ATO Business Portal click here.

-Both methods require your business to be registered with an AUSkey from the ATO and that you are using the latest version of Cashflow Manager.
+Both methods require your business to be registered for a MyGovID and that you are using the latest version of Cashflow Manager.
 Once this has been set up, you can start lodging your reporting straight away.

 If your accountant has advised that you need to make a BAS adjustment, click on the [Adjustments] button on the BAS report option screen.

 For more information on Adjusting GST on BAS click here.